Bachelor of Nursing

 Throughout the bachelor’s degree, a total of 10 clinical internship periods are established so that each student can understand the different fields of action: basic care, gerontological and geriatric care, maternity and women’s care, hospital and/or social healthcare, primary care, mental healthcare, community care, critical care and paediatric and children’s care.

-The aim is for the students to implement their theoretical knowledge and, in the case of internships, to enhance their linguistic competencies.
+The aim is for the students to implement their theoretical knowledge and, in the case of internships abroad, to get to know other health systems and to enhance their linguistic competencies.
 To facilitate this compulsory academic mobility as much as possible, the University of Andorra offers grants to cover the costs of the internships.